jgillas/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

+# Jupyter Notebook
+The Jupyter notebook is saved in the main folder "ETL_Mini_Project_JGillas_THerbold_KWilliams.ipynb".
+This contains all code used to create the requested dataframes.

 # Resources
 This folder contains all CSV outputs.
 Here you will find campaign.csv, category.csv, contacts.csv, and subcategory.csv.
 These files are the outputs of each dataframe that was created.